markd2/Playdate/README.md

 Now... what to actually program it?

 * [ ] Still need to flesh out the Sampler with stuffs.
-Now that I can see how big/small things actually are
+Now that I can see how big/small things actually are.
+      - [ ] Fonts - Show basic use of fonts.
+Word wrapping in a box.
+            Scrolling bigger text with the crank.
+Toggle between justified and not.
+May need the @nothings hash table for scrolling and laying out a lot of text.
+Aim to integrate into TNH.
+Maybe have a CLI tool that can take a font, render a bunch of letters to an image and blort out a PNG and font table file.
+Configurable to "just numbers plus this punctation." or "all upper case" or "just !@*&!" symbols.
+See if the quality is decent enough to use.
+Oh, also maybe do attributed strings.
+Just a COUPLE of idears...
 * [ ] Timing / benchmarks for operations.
 Like how is memory latency vs calculation?
       There's a ton of "use RAM not CPU" in the discord(s), but sometimes (remember the G5's "9th order polynomial vs one round trip to RAM" thing?
 And that was over a decade and a half ago
-* [ ] TNH - the case makes a nice little stand.
+* [X] TNH - the case makes a nice little stand.
+      - done!
+Works!
+Maybe once fonts is done and we've got some "here's text" jazz, we can add TNH suggestions and instructions.
 * [ ] Apple Trek - need apple ][ text font, and finish analyzing the
       BASIC source. (any bets on when it'll be easier to re-write Integer BASIC than to understand AppleTrek? :-) )